not-sponsored/distend/README.md

 ![](https://github.com/not-sponsored/distend/blob/main/example_usage.gif)

-Psst.
-Hey there kid.
-I got a free word list generator that makes cracking a breeze.
-All you have to do is `star` the repository.
-Just kidding but the free part is not a joke.
 Perhaps you have a stubborn hash that refuses to crack under a generic word list.
 Maybe you have specific intel about the person/password in question such as a

 - Date of birth
 - Mother's maiden name